stepzen-dev/workshop-graphql-frontend/README.md

 ### Excercise 3

-So far we've been using mocked data to get the Github information, but let's use some real Github data.
-More importantly, your own Github data!
+So far we've been using mocked data to get the Github and DEV.to information, but let's use some real data.
+More importantly, your own Github data (and DEV.to if you have an account)!
 From StepZen GraphQL Studio you can select to use mocked data, or actual data for which you need to have a Github Personal Access Token.
 Create a Github personal access token [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).

 After creating a Github Personal Access Token go to StepZen GraphQL Studio and deselect the "mocked" toggle.
 The GraphQL schema for this endpoint will change and a new endpoint will be generated.
-You can find the new endpoint in the top-right of the screen (or [here](https://graphqlbf.stepzen.net/api/bf215181b5140522137b3d4f6b73544a/__graphql)).
+You can find the new endpoint in the top-right of the screen (or [here](https://graphql07.stepzen.net/api/0777b07452dfe5d76ce46a4fecb3918d/__graphql)).

 Try getting your own Github repositories by adding your Personal Access Token for the `github_token` query parameter in GraphiQL, and replace the GraphQL API endpoint and query in `pages/index.js` with new ones.